rob-derosa/CustomVisionHack/guide/backend_guide.md

    <br/><img src="resources/vs_publish_profile_settings.png" width="50%" />
 1. Click the "Publish" button
    1. If you get a warning indicating the version remotely doesn't match the local version, accept by clicking "Yes"
-1. Copy the site URL and verify the function is running by using Postman to send that same GET request against the remote instance (e.g. `http://myfunctionsapp.azurewebsites.net/api/Function1?name=Rob`) and verify the ouput `Hello, Rob`
+1. Copy the site URL and verify the function is running by using Postman to send that same GET request against the remote instance (e.g. `http://myfunctionsapp.azurewebsites.net/api/Function1?name=Rob`) and verify the ouput (e.g. `Hello, Rob`)
 <br/><img src="resources/vs_publish_profile_site_link.png" width="65%" />